Cone snail: Venom

 There are approximately 30 records of humans killed by cone snails.
 Human victims suffer little pain, because the venom contains an analgesic component.
 Some species reportedly can kill a human in under five minutes, thus the name "cigarette snail" as supposedly one only has time to smoke a cigarette before dying.
 Cone snails can sting through a wetsuit with their harpoon-like radular tooth, which resembles a transparent needle.

 Normally, cone snails (and many species in the superfamily Conoidea) use their venom to immobilize prey before engulfing it.
 The venom consists of a mixture of peptides, called conopeptides.
 The venom is typically made up of 10 to 30 amino acids, but in some species as many as 60.
 The venom of each cone snail species may contain as many as 200 pharmacologically active components.
 It is estimated that more than 50,000 conopeptides can be found, because every species of cone snail is thought to produce its own specific venom.

 Cone-snail venom has come to interest biotechnologists and pharmacists because of its potential medicinal properties.
 Production of synthetic conopeptides has started, using solid-phase peptide synthesis.

 A component of the venom of Conus magus, ω-conotoxin, is now marketed as the analgesic ziconotide, which is used as a last resort in chronic and severe pain.
 Conopeptides are also being looked at as anti-epileptic agents and to help stop nerve-cell death after a stroke or head injury.
 Conopeptides also have potential in helping against spasms due to spinal cord injuries, and may be helpful in diagnosing and treating small cell carcinomas in the lung.

 The biotechnology surrounding cone snails and their venom has promise for medical breakthroughs; with more than 50,000 conopeptides to study, the possibilities are numerous.

 Reproduction

 Most cone snails appear to reproduce sexually, with separate sexes and internal fertilization.
 Varying numbers of eggs in egg capsules are laid in substrate by cone snails.
 Hatchlings are of two types, the veligers (larvae that swim freely) and veliconcha (baby snail).

 Relevance to humans

-Because all cone snails are venomous and capable of stinging humans, live ones should be handled with great care or preferably not at all.
+Because all cone snails are venomous and capable of stinging humans, live ones should be handled with great care or not at all.